Jollyhrothgar/deep_learning/README.md

 		docs](https://docs.docker.com/engine/install/linux-postinstall/), for the
 		lazy: `sudo groupadd docker; sudo usermod -aG docker $USER;` restart.

-I've encuntered some issues with randomly losing my ability to run the containers on system reboots, but I think this must have to do with
+I've encountered some issues with randomly losing my ability to run the containers on system reboots, but I think this must have to do with

 1. Driver updates?
 2. Load order (e.g. docker daemon starts before something that needs to start first)

-I'd have to troubleshoot more thoroughly to get a sterling set-up proceedure, and there are probably gotchas along the way, but hopefully, this setup will help get you started.
+I'd have to troubleshoot more thoroughly to get a sterling set-up procedure, and there are probably gotchas along the way, but hopefully, this setup will help get you started.